MrNetsudo/NetAssets/CONTRIBUTING.md

-# Contributing to FortiGate Device Inventory Dashboard
+# Contributing to NetAssets

 First off, thank you for considering contributing to this project!
-This dashboard is designed to help NOC teams manage FortiGate inventories more effectively.
+NetAssets is designed to help NOC teams manage network device inventories more effectively across multiple vendors and platforms.

 ## How to Contribute